aricept/aiostapi/README.rst

 ============
-stapi-python
+aiostapi
 ============

-A python client for the Star Trek API http://stapi.co/
+An AsynIO python client for the Star Trek API http://stapi.co/ using aiohttp

 Installation
 ------------